canadian-money-advisor.ca logo

 What is Consumerism?

 Consumerism is an economic policy that states that the market is shaped by the choice of the consumers.
-It outlines the fundamental rights of the consumers including right to safety, right to choice, right to information, etc. Consumerism is a phenomenon that has existed since the earliest of civilizations and continues to shape the modern market.
+It outlines the fundamental rights of the consumers including right to safety, right to choice and right to information.
+Consumerism is a phenomenon that has existed since the earliest of civilizations and continues to shape the modern market.

 Consumerism basically describes the inclinations and tendencies of consumers towards various products and brands.
 This is mainly shaped by what the people perceive as a status symbol.
-For instance if a car is advertised as a luxury vehicle, then consumers will tend to buy it simply for the status it seems to offer.
+For instance, if a car is advertised as a luxury vehicle, then consumers will tend to buy it simply for the status it seems to offer.
 It is the same with designer labels in the clothing industry.
-Consumerism basically involves proper marketing of various products so that it appeals to a particular group of consumers.
+The concept involves proper marketing of various products so that it appeals to a particular group of consumers.

 In a market that is largely capitalistic in nature, sellers aim to increase their sales by using proper advertising campaigns.
 Also in such a society, the sellers try not to fulfill the wishes of the buyers completely so that they keep coming back for more.
 This is done by making products with a short shelf life or limited usability.